oc-shopaholic/oc-toolbox-plugin/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 Toolbox is a set of helpers for faster development for [October CMS](https://github.com/octobercms/october).
-It includes universal component for rendering pagination navigation controls, a set of tools for caching of objects and lists.
-Also it includes a list of most common language strings for using in third party plugins: name, title, description etc.
+It includes a universal component for rendering pagination navigation controls, a set of tools for caching of objects and lists.
+Also, it includes a list of most common language strings for using in third-party plugins: name, title, description etc.

 ## Features